canix1/managedpriv/content/english/blog/Breaching the sensitive action zone in Entra ID PIM.md

 [{{< image src="../../images/blog/SelfServiceGroupMgmt.webp" srcAlt="../../images/blog/SelfServiceGroupMgmt.png" >}}](https://managedpriv.com/images/blog/SelfServiceGroupMgmt.png)

 #### PIM Role Approval Requirement
 All roles have a role policy settings that by default is missing an approver.
-In my opinion it would have been great if the Global Administratoristrators where the default approvers until it was change to another group or user.
+In my opinion it would have been great if the Global Administrators where the default approvers until it was change to another group or user.

 [{{< image src="../../images/blog/rolesettings.webp" srcAlt="../../images/blog/rolesettings.png" >}}](https://managedpriv.com/images/blog/rolesettings.png)